GeminiDRSoftware/MAROONXDR/doc/usermanuals/MAROONXDR_UserManual/primitives/generated_doc/maroonxdr.maroonx.primitives_maroonx_echelle.MAROONXEchelle.optimalExtraction_docstring.rst

 Optimal extraction of the 2d echelle spectrum.

 This function performs an optimal extraction of a 2d echelle spectrum.
-A given flat field spectrum is used to generate normalized 'profiles' that are used as weighting functions for the spectrum that is going to be extracted.
+The internal flat spectrum extension is used to generate normalized 'profiles' that are used as weighting functions for the spectrum that is going to be extracted.
 The algorithm further checks for outliers and rejects them.
 This is to prevent contributions from cosmic hits.